610265158/faceboxes-tensorflow/README.md

 ## introduction

-A tensorflow implement faceboxes, and the **input size is 512 (1024 in the paper), the first conv stride is 2.**
+A tensorflow implement faceboxes, and some changes has been made:

+   1. input size is 512 (1024 in the paper), then the first conv stride is 2.
+   2. anchor based sample is used in data augmentaion.

+**I want to name it faceboxes++ ,if u don't mind**

-Hope the codes can help you，and i am struggling with the new tf api, contact me if u have any question, 2120140200@mail.nankai.edu.cn  .
+Hope the codes can help you, and i am struggling with the new tf api, contact me if u have any question, 2120140200@mail.nankai.edu.cn  .

-Pretrained model can be download from
+Pretrained model can be download from:

 + [baidu disk](https://pan.baidu.com/s/1DzbFYjcjcbXO4C494IB2TA) (code eb6b )